8bitbubsy/ft2-clone/README.md

 **Linux:**
-Keep in mind that the program may fail to compile on Linux, depending on your distribution and GCC version. \ Try using the Linux packages linked from [16-bits.org](https://16-bits.org/ft2.php) if compilation fails.
+Keep in mind that the program may fail to compile on Linux, depending on your distribution and GCC version. \

 PS: The source code is quite hackish and hardcoded. \ My first priority is to make an accurate clone, and not to make flexible and easily modifiable code.